Odontoglossum

-Odontoglossum, first named in 1816 by Karl Sigismund Kunth, is a genus of about 100 orchids.
-The scientific name is derived from the Greek words odon (tooth) and glossa (tongue), referring to the two tooth-like calluses on the base of the lip.
-This genus of cool to cold growing orchids is to be found on open spots in the humid cloud forest at higher elevations from Central- and West South America to Guyana, with most species around the northern Andes.
+Odontoglossum, first named in 1816 by Karl Sigismund Kunth, is a formerly accepted genus of orchids that is now regarded as a synonym of Oncidium.
+Several hundred species have previously been placed in Odontoglossum.
+The scientific name of the genus is derived from the Greek words odon (tooth) and glossa (tongue), referring to the two tooth-like calluses on the base of the lip.
+Species formerly placed in this genus are cool to cold growing orchids to be found on open spots in the humid cloud forest at higher elevations from Central- and West South America to Guyana, with most species around the northern Andes.
 The abbreviation for this genus is Odm. in the horticultural trade.
+Many of the species formerly placed in the genus are in great demand with orchid lovers because of their spectacular and flamboyant flowers.

+Description

-Most are sympodial epiphytes, or rarely terrestrials.
+Most species formerly placed in the genus are sympodial epiphytes, or rarely terrestrials.
 The pseudobulbs are compact with leaf-like bracts at the base.
 They give one to three apical leaves.
 An arching (and sometimes erect) inflorescence grows from its base.
 The ruffled sepals and petals of these spectacular flowers are spreading.
 The lip is rather complex, entire or with three lobes.
 It stands erect or parallel to the long column.
 The high altitude species show long inflorescences with up to 150 flowers (as in O. cirrhosum), while the lower altitude species have shorter inflorescences with up to 20 flowers.
 These flowers may be white, red, purple, brown, yellow, or even be blotched with a showy blend of many colors.

-Many of these species are in great demand with orchid lovers because of their spectacular and flamboyant flowers.

-Species
+Former species

 This genus used to contain more than 400 species.
-Many have now been reclassified in other genera such as Amparoa, Aspasia, Cochlioda, Cuitlauzina, Cyrtochilum, Gomesa, Lemboglossum, Mesoglossum, Miltonia, Miltonioides, Oliveriana, Oncidium, Osmoglossum, Otoglossum, Rhynchostele, Rossioglossum and Ticoglossum.
-This new genera occurred outside the Andes in different climatological habitats.
+Many have now been reclassified in other genera such as Aspasia, Cuitlauzina, Cyrtochilum, Gomesa, Miltonia, Oliveriana, Oncidium, Otoglossum, Rhynchostele and Rossioglossum.
+These new genera occurred outside the Andes in different climatological habitats.

-There is some debate going on whether Odontoglossum is a separate genus or if most or even all species should be included in Oncidium.
-If the latter opinion is followed (see Genera Orchidacearum by Alec M. Pridgeon, Phillip J. Cribb, Mark W. Chase, and Finn N. Rasmussen) most species in the list below are actually called Oncidiums.

-The following list gives the presently accepted names.
-There are six subgenera : Erectolobata, Lindleyana, Nevadensia, Odontoglossum, Serratolaminata and Unguisepala.
+Many species have been transferred to Oncidium: